FREQUENTLY ASKED QUESTIONS

-FREQUENTLY ASKED QUESTIONS**

 Each dog that comes here for the first time is evaluated and placed in the group that best suits their size and also their play style.
 We will have a young and active large dog group and a small, timid group and also a separate elderly dog group.
 Each separated group lives together and plays together throughout their stays.

-    Boarding: Poochie’s has always been about dogs playing together outside on BIG open natural spaces.
+Boarding: Poochie’s Park has always been about dogs playing together outside on BIG open natural spaces.
 Only letting them go into a small artificial turf “toilet yard” or spending most of their outside time in a 10-foot “run” is not our thing.
 Because of that, we purposely only built enough kennels here for the amount of time, yard space (15 dogs max at a time in each 2-acre fenced area), and attention that we believe each dog needs.
-Your dog is going to get at least 3 to 4 hours of off-leash running and swimming with friends on acres of beautiful land every day EVEN during the busy holiday periods.
+Your dog is going to get 2.5 hours (or 5 30 min outings per day) of off-leash running and swimming with friends on acres of beautiful land every day EVEN during the busy holiday periods.
 The routine goes like this: out for 30-40 minutes and then in for 40 minutes and then back out and then back in and then back out, back in, back out a …all day long, every day from 7 am to 7 pm, 365 days a year, even if the front office is closed.

 Naptime/lunch-snack time- Yes, your playful, rambunctious pup will have naptime/snacktime!
 They need it after a full morning of play!
 You can bring a snack or lunch for your dog or ask us to give him some of our treats homemade by Grammie.